paretech/notes/machine_learning.md

   - Correct me when I'm wrong.
 Don't appologize and explain how I'm wrong.
   - Provide a migration plan from <a> to <b> by providing a step-by-step approach to allow incremental migration.

+Write a "production-ready" docstring for <target> using the Google style guide.
+The docstring includes:

+1.  **Summary line**: A concise one-line description of what the function does
+2.  **Extended description**: More detailed explanation of the function's behavior and logic
+3.  **Args section**: Detailed description of each parameter with types and purposes
+4.  **Returns section**: Description of the return value structure and contents
+5.  **Raises section**: Documentation of the exception that can be raised

 ## ML/AI Applications